CyrusKashef/BK_Randomizer/README.txt

 * Remove Extra Files: Removes the compressed and decompressed files extrated from the ROM.
 Useful for BK modders or debugging an issue.
 * Show Tool Tips: With the feature on, hovering over a Brentilda icon will inform the user what the feature does.

+# Premade Configurations

+### Default Settings
+Shuffles everything within the worlds.
+Very easy mode to get your feet wet.

+### Basic Shuffle Recommended
+World order shuffle that's beginner friendly.

+### Bottles Shuffle Recommended
+World order shuffle made for more veteran players.

+### Meme Percent
+420 Notes, 69 Jiggies.
+Open worlds and removed note doors.
+Just have fun ^_^

+### One Health Mode
+Can you collect everything in the game with just one health and a bunch of other settings to make it even harder?

+### Only Hard Grunty Fight
+Skip the entire game and just fight Gruntilda on hard mode.

+### Nothing/Everything
+Just made to have a clean slate or check everything.
+Don't overthink this.

 # Common Problems

 ### Computer Says Randomizer Is A Virus